 8 Bribes bring bad vibes

 Parents, repeat after me: bribery does not work!
 Rather than encouraging children to expand their palates, all bribery does is reinforce the whining and tantrums that occur when they want ice cream for dinner.
-If you tell a child he or she can have ice cream after they eat their vegetables, your kid will remember this bargaining tool of theirs, and use it to their advantage.
+If you tell a child he or she can have ice cream after they eat their vegetables, your kid will remember this bargaining tool, and use it to their advantage.
 So, instead of bribery, remind your children that they will eat what is on their plates, or wait until the next meal.
 Relax—they’ll be fine.

 9 Tell silly vegetable jokes